noizhardware/EagleLibraries/README.md

 ## Cadsoft Eagle Libraries - mostly for audio applications

 **bao.lbr** is the main library
+ * now all the devices have the attribute "POPULATE" as a boolean value, so for example for a resistor it's "TRUE", for a test pad it's "FALSE"
+ * also, every component is unique now, so for example, there is a package variant for each resistor value, so that is easier to track them with inventory software.
+Each one has a unique "NHPREF" attribute, you can change the name and value of this one as you wish for use in your inventory system.
+All Legacy up to _bao12.lbr_ DOESN'T use this system.

 **baoPanel.lbr** is mostly intended for creating panel cutout layouts to be exported to .dxf for cnc punching/lasercut.
 Probably not a good idea, but worked for me so far.